-Holstein started her career in the mining sector as a process engineer and now works as a Business Development Manager at Emesent, a robotics and automation startup in Brisbane.
-She studied Materials Science and Engineering at UNSW and is a passionate advocate for inclusion and diversity in STEM.
+She studied Materials Science and Engineering at UNSW and is a strong advocate for inclusion and diversity in STEM.

 Cathy is a UNSW Alumni with a Bachelor in Aviation (Management) and ten years of experience working within the Aviation industry.
-She's held several roles at Qantas and, in her current role, she is responsible for leading the execution of the Qantas Frequent Flyer program strategy.
+She's held several roles at Qantas and, in her current role, she is responsible for leading the implementation and operation of the Cabin Crew Fatigue Risk Management Program.

-Dr Emma Mitchell is a Senior Principal Research Scientist and Team Leader for Quantum Devices & Materials at CSIRO Manufacturing, Lindfield.
+Dr Emma Mitchell is a Senior Principal Research Scientist and Team Leader for Quantum Devices at CSIRO Manufacturing, Lindfield.
 Her research is focussed on the development of superconducting electronics capability, including the manufacture, characterization, design and development of Josephson junction-based sensors such as Superconducting Quantum Interference Devices (SQUIDs).
-Most recently her work has focussed on extending this research to arrays of SQUIDs for applications requiring ultra-sensitive magnetic field detectors in the exploration, defence, medical and aerospace industries.
-Emma Mitchell received her undergraduate honours degree in physics from Macquarie University and completed her PhD on low dimensional semiconductor systems in the quantum limit at the University of NSW.
+Most recently her work has focussed on extending this research to arrays of SQUIDs for applications requiring ultra-sensitive magnetic field detectors in the mineral exploration, defence, medical and aerospace industries.
+Emma Mitchell received her undergraduate honours degree in physics from Macquarie University in optics and completed her PhD at the University of NSW on low-dimensional semiconductor systems in the quantum limit.
 She has previously worked on the biophysics of artificial lipid membranes, and the surface physics of emulsions and organic monolayers.